-Nicknamed the City by the Sea, this captivating New England treasure is perfect for a weekend getaway or extended stay.
+Nicknamed the City by the Sea, this captivating New England treasure is perfect for a weekend getaway, part of an east coast road trip or an extended stay.
 You’ll be pleasantly surprised with the number of fun and unique things to do in Newport, RI.

 Brimming with old-world charm, elegant mansions, and panoramic ocean views, Newport Rhode Island is an enchanting coastal town like no other.
 Known for its Gilded Age Mansions and as the Sailing Capital of the World, Newport attracts millions of tourists every year, and for a good reason.